Poikilos/blockability/README.md

 	* Sprites can only reference frame yml files, while worlds can only reference blocks (blocks reference tilesets, so a world can reference multiple tilesets, whereas a tileset can only reference one image)

-## Known issues
-* jumping downward into door can cause falling back out but warping to next room, causing you to fall through bottom of world
-* should generate and show credits automatically: pre_credits.txt, then <name>-CREDITS.txt for each <name> (file or folder) in data_path (recursively), then post_credits.txt
-	* IF a line starts with "notify:" then do not display that part (only the rest of the line).
-Instead, notify the author of use using that information.
-	* IF a line starts with "notified:" then do not display that entire line (it is just for keeping record of when [and how if desired] notified)

 ## Differences from Platformy